 Reaction & Thoughts:

-Released in the 1980s, Strange Invaders, written by Bill Condon (Dreamgirls) and Michael Laughlin (Strange Behavior), based on the story by Walter Davis, Condon and Laughlin, and directed and co-produced by Laughlin, is a tongue-in-cheek homage to that culture, and its science fiction films.
+Directed and co-produced by Michael Laughlin (Strange Behavior) from a script by Laughlin and Bill Condon (Dreamgirls), Strange Invaders is a tongue-in-cheek homage to that culture, and its science fiction films.
 Using every cliché known, Laughlin tries to pay tribute to those simple, but imaginative sci-fi films of a by-gone era, and I must say he almost pulled it off.
 Did I say almost?
 Sadly, the movie suffers from some sloppiness.

 I was certainly rooting for the movie to succeed — I loved the concept.
-Strange Invaders does have many good things going for it — specifically the fabulous cast, John Addison’s (Tom Jones) spirited music score, etc. — but the script lacks cohesiveness and there isn’t enough humor (the satire needed a bit more attention).
+Strange Invaders does have many good things going for it — specifically the fabulous cast, John Addison’s (Tom Jones and Sleuth) spirited music score, etc. — but the script lacks cohesiveness and there isn’t enough humor (the satire needed a bit more attention).

 Conclusions & Final Thoughts: